JayaWinata/Ethereum-Price-ETL/README.md

 ##   Overview

-This project is an Ethereum Price ETL pipeline built using Apache Airflow and Astronomer.
-It automatically extracts Ethereum (ETH) price data from an API, transforms the data into a structured format, and loads it into a PostgreSQL database for future analysis.
-The project demonstrates a real-world ETL workflow designed for cryptocurrency data collection and management.
+This project is a demonstration of how to build and run data pipelines using **Apache Airflow** with **Astronomer**.
+It showcases key features such as DAG scheduling, task orchestration, and local development using the Astronomer CLI.
+The pipeline is designed to extract Ethereum (ETH) price data from a public API, transform it into a structured format, and load it into a PostgreSQL database for future analysis.
+This example illustrates a real-world ETL workflow tailored for cryptocurrency data collection and management.

 ## Key Features